hues0s/TypewrittenText/README.md

 To install the Kit using [Swift Package Manager](https://github.com/apple/swift-package-manager), you can follow the steps below:

 1. In Xcode, select `File` → `Add Packages...`
-2. Paste https://github.com/hues0s/TypewrittenText inside the search box.
+2. Paste https://github.com/hues0s/TypewrittenText inside the search box

 <p align="right">(<a href="#readme-top">back to top</a>)</p>